Assamese people: Role of Vaishnavite institutions

-Origins of the nationalistic identity
+Consolidation of the nationalistic identity

-Assamese as a nationalistic identity was seeded when the Ahom kingdom came under repeated attacks from the Bengal Sultanate in the early 16th century and the people banded together under Suhungmung (1497–1539) to resist a common enemy.
-The kingdom not only succeeded in resisting the invasion, but a general pursued the invaders to the Karatoya river and freed most of the Kamrup and Kamata regions.
+Assamese as a nationalistic identity was consolidated when the Ahom kingdom came under repeated attacks from the Bengal Sultanate in the early 16th century, and the people banded together under Suhungmung (1497–1539) to resist a common enemy.
+The kingdom not only succeeded in resisting the invasion, but a general pursued the invaders to the Karatoya River and freed most of the Kamrup and Kamata regions.

-The process of identity formation sped up during the rule of Pratap Singha (1603–41) when the Mughals began repeated incursions from 1615 and the Battle of Saraighat in 1671; and finally the Battle of Itakhuli (1682 CE) when the Ahoms took direct control over western Brahmaputra valley.
-Many Muslim soldiers and professionals who had accompanied invading armies or immigrated peacefully since the 13th century, including those from the 16th century, were given power and eminence by the Ahom kings, and they in turn helped the Ahoms in repelling the Mughals.
-This was also the time when the Assamese language progressively replaced the Ahom language in the court and outside.
-As a result of the Ahom kings increasingly patronising Hinduism alongside the proselytising activities of Ekasarana Dharma since the 16th-century—a large section of the Bodo-Kachari peoples converted to different forms of Hinduism in the 17th-18th century and a composite Assamese identity comprising caste-Hindus, tribals and Assamese Muslims began to form.
+This process was strengthened under Pratap Singha (1603–1641) and during the subsequent Ahom–Mughal conflicts, culminating in the Battle of Saraighat in 1671.
+Muslim soldiers, artisans and professionals who had accompanied invading armies or had migrated peacefully into the valley were incorporated into the kingdom and participated in the resistance to Mughal expansion.
+During the same period, Assamese progressively replaced the Ahom language at court and in administration.
+The Ahom state therefore brought many of the already existing linguistic, religious and ethnic components of the valley within a more unified political framework.
+As a result of the Ahom kings increasingly patronising Hinduism alongside the proselytising activities of Ekasarana Dharma since the 16th-century—a large section of the Bodo-Kachari peoples converted to different forms of Hinduism in the 17th- 18th centuries, and a composite Assamese identity comprising caste Hindus, tribals and Assamese Muslims began to form.